botpress/readme/docs/Appendix/exporting-data/analyze-llmz-responses.md

 ---
 > 📘 Note
 >
 > If you are looking to simply understand a response in the emulator, you can use the inspect button to get information about the Autonomous nodes thinking.
-But for other use cases, Botpress allows you to create a javascript hook that allows you do something with the data programatically.
+But for other use cases, Botpress allows you to create a javascript hook that allows you do something with the data programmatically.

 # Using LLMz hooks